Kev-HL/house-price-prediction/README.md

 - `notebooks/`: Jupyter notebooks for EDA and modeling
 - `src/`: Python scripts for reusable code
 - `models/`: saved trained models
-- `outputs/`: plots, prediction results
+- `outputs/`: prediction results

 ## How to Run

+All code can be sequentially executed in the notebooks.
+File paths are relative and should work with the same folder structure.